Revealing The Phlebotomist and The Rush’s Edge , Two New SF Novels From Angry Robot Books

 Recent Comments

-- Bladrak on The Future of Days Past: 10 Things Disney Could Learn From Claremont’s Run on X-Men 1 hour ago
+- andylast on Creating Gods Through Science and Magic 5 hours ago

-- Raskos on The Sword of the Lictor, Part 3: Weaponless in the Wilderness 2 hours ago
+- Sandy on Download a Free Ebook of Wild Cards I: Expanded Edition, Edited by George R. R. Martin, Before Dec.
+14!
+6 hours ago

-- Chuck on Creating Gods Through Science and Magic 2 hours ago
+- JM1978 on The Mandalorian Remembers Why Hanging Out With College Buddies Is a Bad Idea in Chapter 6, “The Prisoner” 6 hours ago